Wladimiro Falcone: Lecce

 On 27 July 2023, Lecce announced the permanent signing of Falcone on a five-year contract, for a reported fee of €4 million.

 International career

 In 2014, Falcone was a second-choice keeper for Italy's U-19 side during the qualifiers for the UEFA European Under-19 Championship, behind Pierluigi Gollini.

-On 17 March 2023, Falcone received his first official callup to the senior Italy national team for two UEFA Euro 2024 qualifying matches against England and Malta.
+On 17 March 2023, Falcone received his first official call-up to the senior Italy national team for two UEFA Euro 2024 qualifying matches against England and Malta.